MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 ### Configure Authentication

 Authentication details can be provided using a client secret or a certificate.
-Follow the steps for your choice.
+Follow the steps of your choice.

 #### Configuring the client secret for authentication